danielsaidi/Sheeeeeeeeet/README.md

 ## Demo App

-This repo contains a demo app that demonstrates different types of menus and use cases (present menus as action sheet and context menu etc.), as well as how to handle subclassing, appearances etc.
+This repository contains a demo app that demonstrates different types of menu and menu items.
+It lets you present menus as action sheets and context menus and also shows you how to create menu and menu item subclasses, how to customize menu appearances etc.

+To test the demo app, just open and run the `Sheeeeeeeeet.xcodeproj` Xcode project.

 ## Contact me